freebyron/HelloInternet/go/Readme.md

 ### How To Build

 <pre>
-go build client.go
+go build helloGo.go
-go build server.go
+go build hellosrvGo.go
 </pre>

 ### How to Run

 <pre>

-# for server, you need to provide HOST
+# for server, you need to provide a PORT to listen on

-./server PORT
+./hellosrvGo PORT

-# for client, you need to provide both HOST and PORT
+# for client, you need to provide both a HOST and a PORT to connect to

-./client HOST PORT
+./helloGo HOST PORT

 </pre>